benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 ### Query Splunk With a Trace ID

 In order to abide by PCI-compliance rules, payment logging requires special Splunk access.
 As a result, you can not query Splunk by Trace ID as a trouble-shooting tool to track down why a payment request failed.
-If need help from the Payment Team, post your problem to the [CiC Payment](https://confluence.nike.com/display/PHYLON/Payment+Team+Playbook) Slack channel with details such as:
+If need help from the Payment Team, post your problem to the <a href="https://confluence.nike.com/display/PHYLON/Payment+Team+Playbook" target="_blank">CiC Payment</a> Slack channel with details such as:

 - experience in which you encountered the error, iOS SNKRS app, nike.com web, Android SNKRS app, direct endpoint call etc.
 - time request failed